Urinary incontinence is when the normal way of peeing and storing pee is disturbed.

 - sedatives

 Stopping these medicines may help resolve your incontinence.
-Do not stop taking medicines unless told to by your GP.
+Do not stop taking medicines unless your GP tells you to.

 Risk factors